l-hoang/scala-chef/README.md

 A function's start/end line are gotten and saved during the initial parsing stage of running the program.
-They're saved into a class that holds the 2 value, and this class is stored in a HashMap.
+They're saved into a class that holds the 2 values, and this class is stored in a HashMap.

 Before jumping to the start of the new recipe, the program must make a deep copy of the caller's mixing bowls and baking dishes.
 It must also load a copy of its default ingredient bindings (saved during the initial parse) and its loop bindings.
-It's loop stack will start completely empty (since it hasn't even begun to run).
+Its loop stack will start completely empty (since it hasn't even begun to run).

 Before evaluating a line, the program checks to see if the current line matches